MaksVasilev/fit2gpx/README.md

-                --statistic     | -s    output of final statistics to the console --csv           | -c    the output file will be in CSV format --merge         | -m    merge all output files in one file --iso-date=[yes|y|no|n] use for CSV date in GOST ISO 8601 format (by default 'yes') --hr-only       | -hr   the output file will be in CSV format, content: heart rate and time only --monitor-hr    | -mh   parsing heart rate monitoring files (not training), the output file will be in CSV format
+                --statistic     | -s    output of final statistics to the console --csv           | -c    the output file will be in CSV format --merge         | -m    merge all output files in one file Attention! the data in the merged file may not be in chronological order! (see issue #21) --iso-date=[yes|y|no|n] use for CSV date in GOST ISO 8601 format (by default 'yes') --hr-only       | -hr   the output file will be in CSV format, content: heart rate and time only --monitor-hr    | -mh   parsing heart rate monitoring files (not training), the output file will be in CSV format